Call or Text Us Now! 845 244 4888

 This step is simply about cutting and ‘sewing’ clips together to tell an engaging story that’ll keep viewers glued to your video.

-You can move your clips around to make a better arrangement.
+You can rearrange your clips to create a better arrangement.

 Trimming Your Story